Banda della Magliana: Beginnings

-Far right ties and Mino Pecorelli's assassination
+Far-right ties and Mino Pecorelli's assassination

-Some gang members, including founder Franco Giuseppucci, were far right sympathizers.
-Crime, however, and not politics, was the main activity of the group, and some material incentives much needed to get them involved in this field.
-One of their first contact with the Italian neofascist movement was in summer 1978 — a few months after Aldo Moro's murder — in a villa of Rieti owned by criminologist, psychiatrist and neofascist professor Aldo Semerari.
-In exchange of financing his political activities, Aldo Semerari proposed psychiatric expertise to arrested gang members in order to help them be released.
+Some gang members, including founder Franco Giuseppucci, were far-right sympathizers.
+Crime, however, and not politics, was the main activity of the group, and some material incentives were much needed to get them involved in this field.
+One of their first contacts with the Italian neofascist movement was in the summer of 1978 — a few months after Aldo Moro's murder — in a villa in Rieti owned by criminologist, psychiatrist and neofascist professor Aldo Semerari.
+In exchange for financing his political activities, Semerari provided psychiatric expertise to arrested gang members in order to help them be released.